This is part of my research for my MA in Design. I’m exploring the idea of infinity.

 Because this is an infinite line you can go on forever in theory, in practice you will either run out of yarn or the centre hole will get full.
 You can join yarn together by knotting it and sewing in the ends when you are finished.

-I’ll make a detailed video as soon as I can but if you make one, please let me know how you get on.
+I’ll make a detailed video as soon as I can but if you make one of these, please let me know how you get on.
+I’ll add more crochet, knitting and sewing tutorials to the site in the near future.

 Want to talk about it?